joaofortesbs/Scapy/replit.md

 - **Weekly Progress Tracking**: Visual circular indicators for each day of the week
 - **Streak Tracking**: Current and best streak counters
 - **Goal Management**: Framework for setting and tracking personal goals
+- **Profile Image System**:
+  - Upload profile images to Replit Object Storage
+  - Images stored with presigned URLs and ACL policies
+  - Secure image management with JWT authentication
+  - Profile images displayed in header, profile page, and ranking cards
+  - Fallback to DiceBear avatars when no image is set
 - **Mobile Optimization**: Touch-friendly interface designed for mobile devices

 # External Dependencies